shengyanli1982/gaze/README.md

 # Benchmark

-`GAZE` uses `reflect` to compare old and new values.
-The performance is acceptable for most use cases.

 > [!TIP]
 >
 > Because `GAZE` uses `reflect` to compare old and new values, this impacts performance.
 However, for most use cases, its performance is acceptable.